-We recommend that you register as a doctoral candidate at your Faculty right at the beginning of your doctorate.
-Thereby you are following the

-" Guidelines for Safeguarding Good Scientific Practice, Avoiding Scientific Misconduct and Dealing with Violations at TU Dresden.
+TIP: We recommend that you register as a doctoral candidate at your Faculty right at the beginning of your doctorate.
+By doing so, you follow the binding Statutes for Ensuring Good Scientific Practice, Avoiding Scientific Misconduct, and Handling Violations.

 1.5 Types of doctorate